yoctoproject/vscode-bitbake/client/README.md

 # BitBake recipe language support in Visual Studio Code

-## Set BitBake's path
+## Setup the extension
+In order to work properly, the extension needs to know your Bitbake's location and build folder.
+It will make the following assumptions:
+- Bitbake's folder is located in `sources/poky/bitbake`, relative to the root of the project.
-Some features require to know where your BitBake's folder is located.
-The extension will by default assume it is located at the root of the project in a folder named `bitbake`.
-If your BitBake folder is located somewhere else, set its path in the settings in order to have full features.
+- Your build folder is located at the root of the project in a folder named `build`

+Ideally, the path to an environment script to configure the BitBake project should also be specified.
+If it is not specified, the extension will try to configure the environment variables by itself.

+These can be configured into the VS Code's settings.
+More options are available.

-To access BitBake's settings: Files -> Preferences -> Settings [Ctrl+,].
-The BitBake's settings are under Extensions.
+To access the settings, you can navigate to **Files -> Preferences -> Settings** (or use the shortcut [**Ctrl+,**]).
+BitBake's settings are under **Extensions**

 ## Features